nuxt-modules/shopify/docs/configuration/module.md

         graphql: true,                                      // Auto-import from `~/graphql` directory.
         storefront: true,                                   // Auto-import generated types for the storefront client.
         admin: true,                                        // Auto-import generated types for the admin client.
     },

+    errors: {                                               // Error handling configuration.

+        throw: true,                                        // Throw errors instead of returning them in the response.
+    },
 })
 ```